openpotato/opencodelist/website/docs/specification.md

 ### Extension of the Specification

-The OpenCoLi specification can be extended with additional data at certain points.
+The OpenCodeList specification can be extended with additional data at certain points.

 The properties of these extensions are implemented as free fields, which must always be prefixed with `x-` (e.g., `x-external-id`).
 The value can be a string, a number, a boolean value, null, an object, or an array.